Errum/Intelligence-and-Cybersecurity-Peer-Reviewed-sources/README.md

 <br>

-**International Journal of Intelligence and CounterIntelligence**  - Norwegian Impact = 1
+**International Journal of Intelligence and Counter Intelligence**  - Norwegian Impact = 1
 Research on national security and past developments that helps government and businesses to make contemporary intelligence-related decisions and policy.
 https://www.tandfonline.com/toc/ujic20/current/